 Sales of a substantial number of shares of our common stock into the public market, particularly sales by our directors, executive officers and principal stockholders, or the perception that these sales might occur in large quantities, could cause the market price of our common stock to decline.
-Pursuant to registration statements that were declared effective by the SEC on June 19, 2020 and January 27, 2021 (the "Resale Registration Statements"), we registered an aggregate of 43,512,653 shares of our common stock, which includes shares of common stock reserved for issuance pursuant to certain outstanding warrants and a convertible promissory note, for resale by the stockholders named therein.
+If our stockholders sell, or the market perceives that our stockholders intend to sell, a substantial amount of our common stock in the public market, the market price of our common stock could decline significantly.